 Multiple Delivery Point Utilization.
 In the event a Transaction shall contain more than one Delivery Point, the Parties shall specify a Maximum Daily Delivery Point Quantity for each Delivery Point.
 The Delivery Points which shall be utilized for delivery of Gas and the quantities of Gas to be Scheduled for delivery at such Delivery Points shall be determined by Seller in its sole discretion within each applicable Maximum Daily Delivery Point Quantity.
 Seller shall provide to Buyer a list of Delivery Points and quantities determined by it within a period of time necessary to permit Buyer to make nominations.

-Operational Flow Orders.
-Should either Party receive an operational flow order or other order or notice from a Transporter requiring action to be taken in connection with this Agreement or Gas flowing under this Agreement ("OFO"), such Party shall immediately notify the other Party of the OFO and provide the other Party a copy of same by facsimile.
-The Parties shall take all actions required by the OFO within the time prescribed.
-Each Party shall indemnify, defend and hold harmless the other Party from any Claims, including, without limitation, all non-compliance penalties and attorneys' fees, associated with an OFO (i) of which the Indemnifying Party failed to give the Indemnified Party the notice required hereunder or (ii) under which the Indemnifying Party failed to take the action required by the OFO within the time prescribed.

 Financial Matters Billing, Invoice Date, Charges and Payment.
-By the 10th Day of each calendar Month following the Month in which Gas was Scheduled under a Transaction, Seller shall provide Buyer with a written statement setting forth Gas Scheduled during the preceding Month, and other charges due Seller, including, without limitation, deficiency charges under Article 3.
+By the 15th Day of each calendar Month following the Month in which Gas was Scheduled under a Transaction, Seller shall provide Buyer with a written statement setting forth Gas Scheduled during the preceding Month, and other charges due Seller, including, without limitation, Liquidated Damages under Article 3.
 Billing and payment will be based on Scheduled quantities.
-Within five Business Days of the request of either Party, the other Party shall provide, to the extent it has a legal right of access thereto and/or such statement is then available, copy of the Transporter's allocation or imbalance statement applicable to Gas sold hereunder for the requested period.
+The Parties shall use reasonable efforts to ensure that a copy of the Transporter's allocation or imbalance statement applicable to Gas sold hereunder for the applicable period is available to Seller prior to the 15th Day of each calendar month.
 The difference, if any, between Scheduled and actual quantities delivered or accepted shall be treated as Imbalances under Article 7.
-Buyer shall remit any amounts due on the 25th Day of the Month in which Seller's statement was received.
+Buyer shall remit any amounts due on or before the 25th Day of the Month in which Seller's statement was received; provided however, Buyer shall have ten (10) Days from receipt of said statement to make payment.
 If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.
 Payment of all funds shall be made in U. S. currency and as indicated in Exhibit "A" in such manner that funds are immediately available to the payee on the applicable due date.
-Each Party shall take all actions necessary to effect payments in accordance with the process stated in Exhibit "A." If Buyer or Seller should fail to remit any amounts in full when due hereunder, interest on the unpaid portion shall accrue from the date due at a rate equal to the Interest Rate.
+Each Party shall take all actions necessary to effect payments in accordance with the process stated in Exhibit "A." If Buyer or Seller should fail to remit any amounts in full when due hereunder, interest on the unpaid portion shall accrue from the date due at a rate equal to the Interest Rate; provided such failure is not the subject of a good faith dispute between the Parties.
 Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Exhibit "A."